bluepearch/African-hair-stylists/README.md

 # African-hair-stylists
-creating an app. for African hairstylists
+creating an app. for African hair stylists